aconsiglio03/Recipe-Review-Analysis/README.md

 $H_{0}$: All recipe ratings regardless of the sugar are part of the same rating distribution.\
 $H_{1}$: Recipes with lower sugar (<20% of daily value) have a higher rating distribution.
 <br><br>
-We created a sugar df with a column for low sugar (marked by our cutoff) and performed  5000 iterations of our hypothesis test, and found a p value of 0.0002.
+We created a sugar df with a column for low sugar (marked by our cutoff) and performed  5000 iterations of our hypothesis test, and found a p value of 0.0002, less than our significance level of 0.05.
 This is a very significant value, and allows us to reject the null hypothesis.
 This suggests that recipes with sugar DV <20% have a higher rating distribution in our dataset.

 ![lowsug](https://github.com/user-attachments/assets/706007a5-9538-472a-af6d-531e7123c511)
 ![highsug](https://github.com/user-attachments/assets/92459cd0-8802-4182-bfc8-cd869bec9af8)